 Jack Banks Star Tribute Fund

-Paula Banks and her family set up the Jack Banks Star Tribute Fund in 2008 in memory of her son Jack who sadly passed away after losing his battle with a rare form of leukaemia when he was just nine years’ old.
-Since then Paula has raised over £200,000 in Jack’s memory for The Grand Appeal.
-Paula tells her story below.
+Paula set up the Jack Banks Star Tribute Fund in 2008 memory of her son who died when he was just nine years’ old.
+Paula has raised over £200,000 to help other children with cancer.

-“I set the fund up through Wallace & Gromit’s Grand Appeal in memory of my beautiful son Jack, who lost his battle to a rare form of Leukaemia over 10 years ago.
+Paula said: “I set the fund up in memory of my beautiful son Jack, who lost his battle to a rare form of Leukaemia over 10 years ago.
 Not a day goes by where we don’t think of our Jack.
 Thanks to the amazing support of our friends, family and colleagues, we’ve tried to make life a little better for all those children I have met over the past years and sadly, for those who will be newly diagnosed in the future.

 “Jack’s Star Tribute Fund raises funds for the Bone Marrow Transplant Unit and Oncology Ward in Bristol Children’s Hospital.
 It’s hard to find the words to express just how grateful we are to every single person who works on the Unit and the Ward.
 They were a source of support for not just Jack but also me, his dad and his brother during a really difficult time.